Diarsid/Librarian/README.md

 # Librarian project

 ## Goal
 Main goal of this project is to provide semantical search engine for stored strings data.
-It is intended for storing and searching of relatively shorts strings like sentences or phrases.
-It is not intended for storing a huge text bloks like book paragrahs or pages.
+It is intended for storing and searching simple, relatively short and meaningful strings, like names, phrases, paths, sentences.
+Good examples are book names, personal names, addresses, file paths, lists of goods in store, etc.

-Main advantage and feature of this engine in contrast to common full text search engines is that it can discern words from messy queries.
+Main advantage and feature of this engine in contrast to common full text search engines is that it can discern words from messy, unseparated queries.
 For example, search string like:
 `tolknlorofrng`
 will find a string:
 `The Lord of the Rings by J.R.R.
 Tolkien`